ansible/awx/awx/ui_next/CONTRIBUTING.md

   - **/shared** - Components that are meant to be used specifically by a particular route, but might be sharable across pages of that route.
 For example, a form component which is used on both add and edit screens.
 - **/util** - Stateless helper functions that aren't tied to react.

+### Patterns
+- A **screen** shouldn't import from another screen.
+If a component _needs_ to be shared between two or more screens, it is a generic and should be moved to `src/components`.

 #### Bootstrapping the application (root src/ files)

 In the root of `/src`, there are a few files which are used to initialize the react app.
 These are